Most Frequently Asked Questions

 Federal Law Enforcement Seizure (Form 4C)

-An individual or entity that intends to possess, use, or transfer any select agent or toxin, including receipt of select agents and toxins from outside the United States, must register with either Department of Health and Human Services (HHS)/Centers for Disease Control and Prevention (CDC)/Division of Select Agents and Toxins (DSAT) or U.S. Department of Agriculture (USDA)/Animal and Plant Health Inspection Service (APHIS)/ Agriculture Select Agent Services (AgSAS) (collectively known as the Federal Select Agent Program).
+An individual or entity that intends to possess, use, or transfer any select agent or toxin, including receipt of select agents and toxins from outside the United States, must register with either Department of Health and Human Services (HHS)/Centers for Disease Control and Prevention (CDC)/Division of Regulatory Science and Compliance (DRSC) or U.S. Department of Agriculture (USDA)/Animal and Plant Health Inspection Service (APHIS)/ Division of Agricultural Select Agents and Toxins (DASAT) (collectively known as the Federal Select Agent Program).
 Specific exemptions for clinical or diagnostic laboratories and federally authorized products that may apply in certain situations are found in sections 5 and 6 of the regulations (42 CFR Part 73, 7 CFR Part 331 and 9 CFR Part 121).
 Sections 3 and 4 of the regulations also establish criteria for when agents or toxins are excluded from the requirements of the select agent regulations.

-On June 12, 2002, President Bush signed into law the “Public Health Security and Bioterrorism Preparedness and Response Act of 2002” (the Act)external icon.
+On June 12, 2002, President Bush signed into law the “Public Health Security and Bioterrorism Preparedness and Response Act of 2002” (the Act).
 The Act is designed to improve the ability of the United States to prevent, prepare for, and respond to bioterrorism and other public health emergencies.

 Section 201(a) of the Act amends the Public Health Service Act by adding section 351A (Enhanced Control of Certain Biological Agent and Toxins) (42 U.S.C.
 262a) that requires all persons possessing, using or transferring those biological agents or toxins designated by the Secretary of the U.S. Department of Health and Human Services (HHS Secretary) as having the potential to pose a severe threat to public health and safety (i.e., HHS select agents and toxins) to register with the HHS Secretary and meet biosafety and security standards and procedures established by the HHS Secretary.
 The Centers for Disease Control and Prevention (CDC) has been designated as the HHS agency responsible for promulgating, implementing, and providing guidance on 42 CFR Part 73.
 The HHS Select Agent regulations can be found in Part 73 of Title 42 of the Code of Federal Regulations (42 CFR Part 73).